mthuret/storybook-addon-specifications/README.md

 export const it = it;
 ```

-Then create or add those line to a mocha config file :
+3. Then create or add those lines to a mocha config file :

 ```js
 import {storiesOf, action, linkTo, describe, it} from "path/to/your/mock/file";